Every day we deal with distractions, struggle to concentrate, and do our best not to procrastinate.

 - At a fairground, would you prefer playing games and seeing shows to riding rides?

 - Do you get so carried away by new and exciting ideas that you never think of possible snags?

 - Would you prefer an unexpected outing to one you have looked forward to for a while?

 3. Barratt Impulsiveness Scale Version 11 (BIS-11)

-This is a multi-scale instrument incorporating items that measure non-planning, cognitive, and motor impulsiveness (Barrat, 1985).
-Developed as a “multifaceted” assessment of trait impulsivity, it has been widely used in the field for over 50 years.
+This is a multi-scale instrument incorporating items that measure non-planning, cognitive, and motor impulsiveness (Barratt, 1985).
+Developed as a multifaceted assessment of trait impulsivity, it has been widely used in the field for over 50 years.

-The 30-item BIS-11 measures six correlated components: attention, cognitive instability, motor impulsiveness, perseverance, cognitive complexity, and self-control.
-Sample items include the following (where 1 = Rarely/Never, 2 = Occasionally, 3 = Often, and 4 = Almost Always/Always):
+The 30-item BIS-11 measures 6 correlated components: attention, cognitive instability, motor impulsiveness, perseverance, cognitive complexity, and self-control.
+Sample items include the following (1 = Rarely/Never; 2 = Occasionally; 3 = Often; and 4 = Almost Always/Always):